 1. Barrier Coatings

 One of the easiest and cheapest ways to prevent corrosion is to use barrier coatings like paint, plastic, or powder.
 Powders, including epoxy, nylon, and urethane, are heated to the metal surface to create a thin film.
 Plastic and waxes are often sprayed onto metal surfaces.
 Paint acts as a coating to protect the metal surface from the electrochemical charge that comes from corrosive compounds.
 Today’s paint systems are actually a combination of different paint layers that serve different functions.
-The primer coat acts as an inhibitor, the intermediate coat adds to the paint’s overall thickness, and the finish coat provides resistance to the environmental factors.
+The primer coat acts as an inhibitor, the intermediate coat adds to the paint’s overall thickness, and the finish coat provides resistance to environmental factors.

 The biggest drawback with coatings is that they often need to be stripped and reapplied.
 Coatings that aren’t applied properly can quickly fail and lead to increased levels of corrosion.
 Coatings may also contain volatile organic compounds, which can make them vulnerable to corrosion.